 What should you do to reduce the impact of this tax change?

 There have always been perfectly legitimate ways to minimise your exposure to dividend tax, via careful tax planning.
-Clearly, your accountant and/or financial adviser should be your first port of call, as they will be able to advice you based on your own personal situation.
+Clearly, your accountant and/or financial adviser should be your first port of call, as they will be able to advise you based on your own personal situation.
 Some things you may consider include:

 - Sharing your company shareholding with your spouse, to make the most of your partner’s personal allowance and basic rate band.